BofanSun/Firebase-Emulation-with-RESTful-API-Functions/FlaskServer/README.md

 we provided each “order_name” a unique index to avoid duplication.

-Then a Flask-based RESTful server was developed to handle CRUD requests sent from curl commands and established communication between the server and MongoDB database, command-line interactions and operations was enabled for data retrieval, updating, creation, and deletion.
+Then a Flask-based RESTful server was developed to handle CRUD requests sent from curl commands and established communication between the server and MongoDB database, command-line interactions and operations were enabled for data retrieval, updating, creation, and deletion.

 ## Running the Code
 'main.py': it uses 'xml_to_json.py' and 'json_to_mongoDB.py', the output will be two JSON file and one will be used to upload into MongoDB.
 Our 'main.py' can be run by typing command python3 main.py [file name] in the path of the file.
 Run this first before running anything else!
 For example: